brunorybicki/LeetCode-Solutions/README.md

 Some problem directories may contain solutions written in more than one programming language.

 ## Languages

-The repository currently contains solutions written in C.
+The repository currently contains solutions written in:
-\
+- C
+- Java

 Additional languages may be added in the future.

 ## Purpose